joeyjpg/CoolNotifs/README.md

 # Coolnotifs!

-Yeah, coolnotifs, i guess.
+Yeah, coolnotifs.
 Lets you make some sick ass notifications with python.

-I still have to implement ellipsis, i guess, but you could probably just modify it to have that yourself if you really need it already.
+I still have to implement ellipsis, but you could probably just modify it to have that yourself if you really need it already.

 # Usage: